Who Costs More – Your Temporary Employee or An Employee You Hire Direct?

 While not all temporary employees are eligible for this benefit, by the time your staffing agency spreads out the benefit costs of those who are, you have to add another 1-3% of the employee’s pay to direct costs.

-The costs of getting the employee ready to be in your workforce, even if employed by the temporary staffing agency, vary depending on your compliance requirements.
-The costs associated with a typical compliance profile that includes background checks and drug screens, can range between $35 and $100 per employee.
+The costs of getting the employee ready to work in one of your facilities can vary depending on your specific compliance requirements.
+The costs associated with a typical compliance profile (including a background check and drug screen) can range between $35 and $100 per employee.
 If vaccinations and immunizations are required, as in most healthcare environments involving patient contact, costs can be significantly higher.
 If you require comprehensive educational or reference checking the costs go even higher.

 City and State B & O Tax